bencorrado/bluez-bencorrado/docs/snap_what_it_offers.md

 | hcitool      | Tool used to configure Bluetooth connections                  |
 | sdptool      | A tool to perform SDP queries on Bluetooth devices            |

-Note that the amount of commands provided by this snap may change in the future versions of it.
-For example the current version in *stable* channel provides only *obexctl* and *bluetoothctl* commands.
-There is however a quick way of checking what a snap provides and to do this you can use the snap scheme for exposing commands which is *snap_name.command*.
+There is a quick way of checking what a snap provides and to do this you can use the snap scheme for exposing commands which is *snap_name.command*.
 So in order to learn all the commands provided by the *bluez* snap type:

 ```
 $ bluez.<TAB><TAB>